mian-ali/mongodb_dump_nodejs/README.md

     mongorestore --gzip --archive=path/to/your/backup/chat-app.gzip --nsFrom="chat-app.*" --nsTo="new-chat-app.*" --uri="mongodb+srv://<cred>@<your connection string>/chat-app"
     ```

-    Replace `path/to/your/backup/chat-app.gzip` with the actual path to your backup file, and `new-chat-app` with the name of the database where you want to restore the data.
+    Replace `path/to/your/backup/chat-app.gzip` with the actual path to your backup file, and `new-chat-app` with the database name where you want to restore the data.

 ## Project Structure